couchbaselabs/sirius/README.md

 # Readme

-This Readme file provides instructions for building and running a Go application named Sirius.
+This Readme file provides instructions for building and running a Go application named **Sirius**.
 The Sirius application is designed to load data into a Couchbase server and store task metadata and results in directories.

 Doc loader different capabilities are  described using  [**Rest Endpoints**](task-config.generated.md).